MumenAlmadaineh/reading-notes/class-06.md

  With the object model, JavaScript gets all the power it needs to create dynamic HTML:

- - JavaScript can change all the HTML attributes in the web page.
+ - JavaScript can change all the HTML attributes on the web page.

 - JavaScript can remove existing HTML elements and attributes.

-- JavaScript can react to all existing HTML events in the page.
+- JavaScript can react to all existing HTML events on the page.

-- JavaScript can change all the HTML elements in the web page.
+- JavaScript can change all the HTML elements on the web page.

-- JavaScript can change all the CSS styles in the web page.
+- JavaScript can change all the CSS styles on the web page.

 - JavaScript can add new HTML elements and attributes.

-- JavaScript can create new HTML events in the web page.
+- JavaScript can create new HTML events on the web page.

 [If you want to learn more about DOM visit MDN Web Docs by clicking here](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)